nicozerpa/website/src/articles/im-using-async-await-why-does-my-function-return-a-promise.md

 ---
-title: I'm Using async/await.
-Why Does My Function Return a Promise?
+title: I'm using async/await.
+Why does my function return a promise?
 id: 20210516
 description: The async/await patterns make asynchronous tasks way easier, but it has some gotchas.
 How to solve them?
 published: true